What is Effective Professional Services Resource Management?

-To achieve like da Vinci, professional services firms need to combine art and science in the pursuit of managing resources in a professional services environment.
+To achieve like da Vinci, professional services firms need to combine art and science in the pursuit of effective resource management.

 The traditional view of the left brain is the scientific, logical, mathematical, analytical half of the equation.
 In the professional services environment, it’s the aspect of resource management that deals with patterns of availability, utilization targets, resourcing approval workflows.
 It’s the distillation of consultants’ educations and experiences into quantitative assessments, certification levels, and skills databases.

 It’s the mathematical algorithms used to calculate best fit scenarios amongst multiple potential candidates.
 It’s the structured request and approval workflows we use to make sure the right people get on the right projects at the right times, but only if approved by the right managers.